lokaler-kaufen/lokaler-kaufen-app/backend/README.md

 ### Add a column to existing database tables

-1. Add column with `DEFAULT` and a sane value for the existing columns
+1. Add column with `DEFAULT` and a sane value for the existing rows
 1. Drop the `DEFAULT` on the column

 ```